hpi-swa-teaching/TelegramClient/packages/TelegramClient-Core.package/TCCVideoStore.class/README.md

-A TCCImageStore is a cache for local image files on disk with a synchronous interface.
+A TCCVideoStore is a cache for local video and thumbnail files on disk with a synchronous interface.